th2-net/th2-conn-generic/README.md

 ## Release notes

 + 2.2.0
-  + Copy parent event id from incoming th2 message to the outgoing th2 message after sending
+  + Copies a parent event id from the incoming th2 message after it is sent to the outgoing th2 message